Sharqia Governorate: Population

-According to population estimates, in 2015 the majority of residents in the governorate lived in rural areas, with an urbanization rate of only 23.1%.
+According to population estimates, in 2015 the majority of residents in the governorate lived in rural areas, with an urbanization rate of 25%.
 Out of an estimated 6,485,412 people residing in the governorate in 2015, 4,987,707 people lived in rural areas and 1,497,705 lived in urban areas.

 Industrial zones

 According to the Governing Authority for Investment and Free Zones (GAFI), the following industrial zones are located in Sharqia: